techlore/go-incognito/Scripts/Section 6/2_ Who Can You Trust_.md

 could be lying, or they could unpurposely implement poor methods of securing your data.

-The moral of this lesson is be careful with who handles your information.
+Be careful with who handles your information.
 Don’t give up data when it isn’t needed, and don’t trust everybody to handle your information as well as you would.
 Here are some general rules for you to follow:
 1) Don’t give up information that isn’t required.
 RadioShack didn’t need your